History & heritage

 Ultimately, wellness at Schlossle Hotel should be understood not as a spectacular promise, but as a subtle component of the overall experience.
 It extends the house’s central idea: to offer, in the middle of a dense historic environment, a refined refuge where one can both feel the city and withdraw from it.
 In that sense, a treatment after sightseeing is not merely pleasant; it is a particularly apt way of inhabiting Tallinn without rushing through it.

-Finally, the presence of multilingual staff is far from incidental.
-In an international capital such as Tallinn, it eases exchanges, streamlines requests and reinforces the feeling of being understood without effort.
-For a varied clientele — couples, cultural travellers, professionals — that relational ease is fully part of the experience.
+Finally, the presence of multilingual staff facilitates communication.
+In an international capital like Tallinn, it streamlines requests and reinforces the feeling of being understood.

 The Tallinn way of life